Elmer Thomas: National politics

 Elmer Thomas was not a candidate for renomination in 1926, having become a candidate for United States Senator; elected as a Democrat to the United States Senate in 1926, defeating former governor Jack Walton.
 He attacked the Coolidge administration as insensitive to farmers, then reluctantly backed Hoover's Agricultural Marketing Act of 1929, and supported paying the Veteran's Bonus.
 He was reelected in 1932, he actively supported Franklin D. Roosevelt and the New Deal.
 Specifically, Senator Thomas proposed an amendment known as the Thomas Amendment, to the Agricultural Adjustment Act, intended to help farmers financially by empowering the president to reduce the gold backing for dollars and to print bills backed by silver alone when cash became depressively tight.
 Lewis Douglas, Roosevelt's budget director, was furious about this threat to the gold standard, and in its final form the amendment was weaker.
 Thomas was also a reliable friend to Indians and served as chairman of the Committee on Indian Affairs between 1935 and 1944.

-Roosevelt visited Oklahoma in 1938 and campaigned for Senator Thomas' reelection.
+Roosevelt visited Oklahoma in 1938 and campaigned for Senator Thomas's reelection.
 Thomas won handily.
 He was very interested in international affairs, having supported the League of Nations, the Kellogg-Briand Peace Pact, and the World Court.
 He voted for neutrality in 1935 and 1937, but said his main concern was American military preparedness.
 He had served in the Army as a lieutenant colonel assigned to military intelligence and retained that rank as a member of the Reserves.

 In June 1938 he became chair of the Sub-Committee on Military Appropriations, and after inspecting numerous bases found the country's defenses "in critical condition."
 During World War II his subcommittee secured funding for the top-secret atomic bomb project.
+He was one of just seven lawmakers who were enlisted in 1944 by top Roosevelt officials including the War Secretary, Henry L. Stimson, to help conceal around $800 million in the military spending bill passing through Congress.
+In his memoir, "Forty Years a Legislator," Thomas recalled that Stimson told him and three other senators in a secret meeting in the Capitol that "in the event the German government was able to develop the energy first, the war would soon be over for the reason that no nation could stand the impact of such terrific force."

 Senator Thomas was reelected in 1944, becoming the third-ranking senator in seniority.
 He chaired the Committee on Agriculture and Forestry from 1944 to 1946 and 1949 to 1950.
 He attended food conferences in Quebec and Copenhagen in 1945 and 1946 and toured Europe in 1949 as part of an audit of Marshall Plan funds.